JonnoB/reading_the_unreadable/README.md

-# ereading_the_unreadable
+# Ereading the unreadable
-A repo devloping the pipeline to correct a large corpus of OCR data
+This repository contains the code for a project to perform post-OCR correction on a large corpos of 19th Century newspaper data